kylesuzuki/ad-ds-sim/README.md

 - Join Client-1 to the Domain.
 - Configure Remote Desktop for Non-Administrative Users.
 - Create and Test Additional User Accounts.
-- Delete the Resource Group to avoid incurring costs.
+- Delete the Resource Groups created in this lab to avoid incurring costs and verify its deletion.
-- Verify the successful deletion of the Resource Group.

 <h2>Environments and Technologies Used</h2>